 In my experience, Chase Ultimate Rewards points transfer instantly to British Airways.

-However, Chase has stated that most point transfers process by the next business day, but may take up to 7 business days.
+However, Chase has stated that most point transfers are processed by the next business day but may take up to 7 business days.

 I suggest immediately checking your British Airways online account after transferring to verify whether the transfer was completed.

-STEP 8: Book Your British Airways Award Flight
+Book Your British Airways Award Flight using British Airways Avios.

-Once the points are in your British Airways Executive Club account, book the award space.
+Book the award space immediately once the points are in your British Airways Executive Club account.

 You have 24 hours to cancel the award tickets if plans change.